 - Finish the curation process – Once you’ve explored the data and found what you need, what’s the next step?
 Producing a usable dataset with the single click of a button that seamlessly transitions you to the discovery step.

-Data exploration is a critical part of the analysis cycle for big data due to the tremendous length, width and depth of the datasets, and the need to understand unknown data, domains and questions.
-Without direct exploration of big data inside of the analytic process, analysts could potentially use the wrong data and lead themselves to bad or non-optimal conclusions.
+Data exploration is a critical part of the analysis cycle for big data due to the tremendous length, width, and depth of the datasets and the need to understand unknown data, domains, and questions.
+Without the direct exploration of big data inside the analytic process, analysts could potentially use the wrong data and lead themselves to bad or non-optimal conclusions.

 Make data exploration a central part of a cooperative data curation process that brings together your two domain experts – data analysts and business analysts.
-Let them work together to tame and shape your big data to find not just answers to new questions, but also the optimal answers.
+Let them work together to tame and shape your big data to find answers to new questions and the optimal answers.

 To learn more, please visit this page.